GACOSTA1988/Hovrtek-Drone-Services/README.md

  * Top gray framing bar on Pilot side is off.

- * Back Button on Pilot Profile is Unclickable iPhone 7
+ * APP BREAKING ISSUE: Back Button on PilotProfile is Unclickable iPhone 7

+ * Weird hiccup in Subheader CSS when navigating from ProjectsListScreen to MyJobsScreen - the subheader "clicks" down on animation...

+ * on JobDetailsScreen on Pilot Side, back button is pushed down so "Back" is unclickable if a job description details are too long.
+Wrap page in <ScrollView>????

+ * ChatScreen Input should be sticky / static and independant of the <ScrollView>